yang5hi/healthcare_provider_fraud_detection/data/README.md

-This is the folder to store all the data used in the project
+This is the folder to store all the original data used in the project